koryant/tdp43_apa/README.md

 ## Abstract

-This repository code used to create figures in each figure.
+This repository contains code used to create plots in each figure.
 By analyzing 3' end-sequencing data from TDP-43 knockdown experiments, we found significant alterations in 3' UTR processing and polyadenylation site selection.
 Our findings demonstrate that TDP-43 plays a crucial role in APA regulation, with implications for understanding neurodegenerative diseases such as ALS and FTD where TDP-43 dysfunction is prevalent.

 ## Publication